roman-milk/roman-milk.github.io/a-slut-visits.md

+===

- ****** A Slut Visits ****** bydirty_geezer© "yess.. yes, yes" she murmured, in time with my tongue invading her arse, and fingers sliding, rubbing, screwing in her velvet folds.
+"yess.. yes, yes" she murmured, in time with my tongue invading her arse, and fingers sliding, rubbing, screwing in her velvet folds.
 Finally her mind could no longer keep up the pretence, she was mine and she knew it.
 I was using four fingers, squeezing and stretching their way inside her, the fine pink skin of her pussy stretching around my knuckles, her breath gasping at the ferocity of my finger fucking.
 I pulled her arse open with my other hand, letting me spit more saliva into her relaxing arse, preparing it for a hard fuck.

  I was ready, and I pulled my fingers from her hungry cunt, to hear her moan in disappointment, the fire in her pussy needing more.
 Reaching around I pushed my slippery sex smelling fingers to her face, rubbing the juices over her lips, forcing fingers into her mouth, where she sucked greedily.
 "Taste yourself cunt, suck off all your juices" I urged, my body now pushing down on her, my cock now nestled in between her splayed arse.
 She was so nasty, sucking and licking, enjoying the tastes and smell of sex.